East Tullos Burn

 Realignment

-The burn will be realigned so that it passes through the second wetland pond as shown and runs back into the burn in its current path.
-It currently bypasses this pond as water flow to this pond has been blocked due to silt build up.
-The burn's overall course will also be lengthened.
+The burn has been realigned so that it passes through the second wetland pond as shown and runs back into the burn in its current path.
+Previously, it bypassed this pond as water flow to this pond has been blocked due to silt build up.
+The burn's overall course has also been lengthened.

-Detailed design proposals by cbec Eco Engineering's have been submitted as part of our latest detailed planning permission proposal.
+Detailed design proposals by cbec Eco Engineering's were submitted as part of our latest detailed planning permission proposal.

 View Map